 10. The Mail Rail and The Postal Museum and Railway make for an interesting day out.
 You can ride through the hidden tunnels and discover and explore the history of The Royal Mail.
 There is an interactive exhibition and an amazing play zone for younger children making it a great day for all.

+If you are a fan of Dinosaur museums such as the Natural History Museum we this list of Dinosaurs days out in the UK.
 For some Fabulous ideas other on other cities around the world see below.

 Thank you for reading 10 Alternative Things to do in London I hope you enjoy exploring.
 If you are visiting any other major cities this year see below for some fascinating tips.

 Nell Heshram will revisit Oslo, one of her favourite cities, this summer.
 On her blog the Pigeon Pair and Me she’s put together a round-up of the top family-friendly museums in the Norwegian capital. http://pigeonpairandme.com/2017/07/…